dirigiblelabs/curriculum-2017/NikolayMateev/WrittenDocumentation/Dirigible-Basics/ApplicationDocumentation.md

 # Create Documenatation for your application

-Follow these steps in order to create a documentation document in Dirigible.
+Follow these steps in order to create a documentation file in Eclipse Dirigible.

 ## Context